Lynwood (WA)

 Table Chart PROFILE FAQ

-Lynwood is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Lynwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Lynwood, as per the latest Census, consisted of 90.4% houses and 9.5% other dwellings.
-In comparison, Perth metro had 78.4% houses and 21.6% other dwellings.
-Home ownership in Lynwood was at 30.2%, similar to Perth metro's level.
-The remaining dwellings were either mortgaged (38.9%) or rented (30.9%).
-The median monthly mortgage repayment in Lynwood was $1,500, below the Perth metro average of $1,820.
-The median weekly rent figure in Lynwood was recorded at $350, matching Perth metro's figure and lower than the national average of $375.
-Nationally, Lynwood's mortgage repayments were significantly lower than the Australian average of $1,863.
+Dwelling structure in Lynwood, as evaluated at the latest Census, comprised 90.4% houses and 9.5% other dwellings.
+In comparison, Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Lynwood was 30.2%, similar to Perth metro's level.
+Mortgaged dwellings were 38.9% and rented ones were 30.9%.
+The median monthly mortgage repayment in Lynwood was $1,500, below the Perth metro average of $1,907.
+Median weekly rent in Lynwood was $350, matching Perth metro's figure but lower than the national average of $375.
+Nationally, Lynwood's median monthly mortgage repayments were significantly lower at $1,863.

 Frequently Asked Questions - Housing